Family violence intervention orders and the criminal law

-- A failure to comply with a reasonable direction gives police the power to apprehend and detain.
+If you fail to comply with a reasonable direction, that gives police the power to apprehend and detain you.

-- Police may arrest a person who contravenes a Family Violence Safety Notice or who breaches a Family Violence Intervention Order.
+They can arrest you if you contravene a Family Violence Safety Notice or breach a Family Violence Intervention Order.

-Summary offences for breaches of Safety Notices and Intervention Orders.
+Summary offences are for breaches of Safety Notices and Intervention Orders.

-Indictable offences for contravention of Family Violence Safety Notices and Intervention Orders intending to cause harm or fear, and for persistent contravention of such notices and orders.
+Indictable offences are for contravening Family Violence Safety Notices and Intervention Orders intending to cause harm or fear, and for persistent contravention of such notices and orders.

-If you have been charged with a breach of a Safety Notice or Intervention Order, or if you have been served with a Safety Notice or Intervention Order, act quickly and seek legal advice.
+If police charge you with a breach of a Safety Notice or Intervention Order, or serve you with a Safety Notice or Intervention Order, act quickly and seek legal advice.